ir-rafio/IJPC-2024-Problemset/Editorial.md

 <details>
 <summary>Hint 2</summary>

-If there exists at least $2$ socks of the same color, it is always possible.
+If there remains at least $2$ socks of the same color, it is always possible.

 </details>